rschramm9/MOTUS_KIOSK/documentation/6_KIOSK_SECURITY.md

 - Administrator not correctly configuring the security settings for OpenKiosk
 - Modifying the html homepage, species pages etc by adding hypertext links that go 'off-app' or 'off-site'.
 The kiosk app would have no way to regain control if you were to allow this.
 -  Sharing or not securing the Administrator account password.
+-  Allowing the computer to be used for other tasks or by other users.

 Occasionally someone responsible on-site may need access to power cycle the computer if the touchscreen becomes unresponsive.
 This has been typically due to power